 People can view proceedings in the debating chamber from the public gallery.
 Until 1945 there was a separate ladies’ gallery.
 In the 1990s it became common for Māori visitors to sing waiata from the gallery on occasions of significance.

-Because the Labour Party was concerned that major newspapers opposed the party politically, on becoming the government it introduced radio broadcasts of debates.
-These began in 1936.
+Because the Labour Party was concerned that major newspapers opposed the party politically, on becoming the government it introduced radio broadcasts of debates in 1936.
 New Zealand was the first Parliament in the world to provide regular radio coverage.
 It became a key way for politicians to promote their policies and themselves to the public.